16.1 The Path-Space Measurement Equation

 The default implementation of this method generates an error message; it’s currently only implemented for the perspective camera model in pbrt.
 Implementing it for other Camera models is saved for Exercise 16.1 at the end of the chapter.

-Given the camera-to-world transformation for the provided time, the method checks that the direction points in the same hemisphere as the camera is facing by transforming the camera-space viewing direction to world space and computing the cosine of the angles between them.
+Given the camera-to-world transformation for the provided time, the method checks that the direction points in the same hemisphere as the camera is facing by transforming the camera-space viewing direction to world space and computing the cosine of the angle between them.
 If these directions are more than 90 degrees apart, then the camera would never return a ray in this direction from its GenerateRay() method, and so an importance value of 0 can be returned immediately.

 A slightly more involved test next checks if the ray corresponds to one starting from the film area.
 If its origin is outside of the film’s extent, then the point is outside of the camera’s viewing volume, and again a zero importance value can be returned.